Grades 9 through 12

 The philosophy of the Alternative Program is that each student is individual and unique and has to be treated that way when it comes to their learning.
 Instruction is individualized yet rigorous and based on state standards.
 A graduation plan is developed for each student and reviewed each semester to make sure students are on track to graduate.
 In addition to traditional curriculum, students are provided counseling, guidance and life skill courses.

-The SHARE program, located at Pioneer Technology Center, serves students who have strong vocational interest and have been classified as dropout risks.
+The SHARE program is located at Pioneer Technology Center and serves students who have a strong vocational interest and have been classified as dropout risks.
 All academic subjects are provided using a combination of online technology and classroom instruction.
-Elective courses are also offered.
+Prospective students must see Mrs. Streeter in order to apply to SHARE.

-The Ponca City School District has developed an award-winning alternative education program for teenage parents.
-The program is housed at the Roosevelt Elementary campus, and has been designed for students in 9th through 12th grades who are pregnant and/or raising an infant or toddler.
+Classes run from 8:00 a.m. until 1:45 p.m.
+Students will be expected to complete a minimum number of classes, have good attendance, and no behavior issues.
+Students with discipline problems are not accepted in Wildcat Academy.
+All prospective students must go through an interview process.Teen Pep - The Ponca City School District has developed an award-winning alternative education program for teenage parents.
+The program is housed at 818 Poplar and has been designed for students in 9th through 12th grades who are pregnant and/or raising an infant or toddler.

 An individual high school graduation plan is developed for each student.
+Classes are online with some classes being teacher led.
 Childcare is provided onsite.
 The ultimate goal of the Teen Pep program is to allow young mothers to stay in school and complete their high school degree.